CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/UploadingFiles/_index.md

 ## Done?

-Once you are happy with the object's placement, move to the print settings section.
+Once you are happy with the object's placement, move to the [Printer Settings](https://cid.friendscentral.org/3dprinters/prusamark4/printersettings/index.html) section.